 Community acceptance of a recommended solution is essential to its success.
 All permittees are required to involve the public, regulators, and other stakeholders throughout the LTCP development process.
-As such, PVSC and the Township of North Bergen itself have continued raising public awareness of the LTCP development through ongoing public participation activities, as stressed in the NJPDES permit, and EPA policy and related guidance for the LTCP.
+As such, the North Bergen Municipal Utilities Authority and the Town of Guttenberg have continued raising public awareness PVSC and the Township of North Bergen itself have continued raising public awareness of the LTCP development through ongoing public participation activities, as stressed in the NJPDES permit, and EPA policy and related guidance for the LTCP.

-PVSC has held several quarterly regional supplemental CSO team public meetings over the course of the LTCP development effort.
+Various Supplemental CSO Team Meetings, which are open to the public, over the course of the LTCP development effort.
+Local meetings have also been held, such as at the North Bergen Board of Commissioners Meeting, in addition to the Supplemental CSO Team meetings.PVSC has held several quarterly regional supplemental CSO team public meetings over the course of the LTCP development effort.
 Local meetings were held in conjunction with PVSC's regional supplemental CSO team meetings.
 The details of the public participation process and the associated outreach program activities have been documented in the January 2019 revision of the Public Participation Process Report submitted to NJDEP.

 Thus far, the regional Supplemental CSO team public meetings have continued being held and the supplemental CSO team members have been encouraged to provide feedback on further LTCP development milestone deliverables, including the Development and Evaluation of Alternatives.
-Further, the City has presented its CSO alternatives evaluation approach in tandem with other permittees at the March 7, 2019 regional supplemental CSO pubic meeting (Session-11) held at the NJTPA's conference room.
+Further, the City has presented its CSO alternatives evaluation approach in tandem with other permitees at the March 7, 2019 regional supplemental CSO pubic meeting (Session-11) held at the NJTPA's conference room.
 The majority of comments received thus far have been verbal comments, some of which are related to application of GI.
 To date, the Township of North Bergen has not received any comments on any of the draft LTCP submittals provided to the supplemental CSO team members for review and feedback.
 It is anticipated that the Township of North Bergen will present the results of alternatives evaluation in one additional regional supplemental CSO team public meeting to discuss and address public comments in the NJDEP submittal as it would be necessary.